14.8. Random and Direct Access

 3. A simple example of the mapping functions assuming, for simplicity, that the size of a chunk is 10 bytes.

 4. An abstract representation of the example.
-Each rectangle is a record, that is, an instance of the chunk structure.
-For the purpose of illustrating the problem, we assume that the size of each record is 10 bytes.
-The bottom rectangle or last record is located at byte address 70 in the file; it spans the bytes 70 through 79, and its record number is 7.
+Each rectangle is a record - an instance of the chunk structure.
+For ease of illustration, we assume that the size of each record is 10 bytes.
+The bottom rectangle or last record is located at offset 70 in the file, spanning bytes 70 through 79, and having record number 7.

-One of the hallmarks of direct access is that a program can seek to a specific record, read it, modify it, seek to the same record number, and write the modified record back into the file without affecting any other record.
+One of the hallmarks of direct access is that a program can seek to a specific record, read it, modify it, seek to the same record number again, and write the modified record back into the file without affecting any other record.

 Common Programming Patterns